dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T41: Supporting small businesses is essential for economic health.
+### T41: Smaller businesses and entrepreneurs must have fair opportunities to thrive.

 |Support|
 |---|